Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![Example Issue](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2013%20Screenshots/Interface%20Issue%20Details%20%2817APR2020%29.jpg)
 Each sprint project Kanban board will have three categories:

- - **To Do:** The overall list of tasks that must be complet at the end of the sprint
+ - **To Do:** The overall list of tasks that must be complete at the end of the sprint
- - Work In Progress: Tasks currently being worked on (should be limited to 1-2 tasks at a time)
+ - **Work In Progress:** Tasks currently being worked on (should be limited to 1-2 tasks at a time)
- -
+ - **Completed Work:** Tasks that have been completed An example of how tasks flow through the sprint Kanban borad is shown below:

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.